There’s an almost endless number of things to do in Galway with family, friends, and as a solo traveller.

 However, I’ve visited a few times over the years and you can get a decent view (the one above) from near the car park.

-12. Spin around Connemara National Park
+12. Spin around the outside of Connemara National Park

 One of my favourite parts of any road trip is wandering.
 It involves, quite literally, just setting off and driving wherever your gut and the scenery that surrounds you takes you.